igorir3/DayZRadioAddonCreator/README.md

 ## [ENG]
 This is a program for auto creation of addons for mods from Yuki and FoX that add radio.
 **!The version for the Yuki mod will not be updated!**
-The FoX program is a completely rewritten and redesigned program, it has a GUI (If we talk about the .exe version), texture generator, etc.\
+The FoX program is a completely rewritten and redesigned program, it has a GUI (If we talk about the .exe version), texture generator, etc.

 To use the program requires DayZTools.

 ### Installation Process
-Step 1: Go to https://github.com/igorir3/DayZRadioAddonCreator and download the archive as a Zip file.\.
+Step 1: Go to https://github.com/igorir3/DayZRadioAddonCreator and download the archive as a Zip file.\
 Step 2: Create a folder to install the program and move `FoXRadioRecorder.exe`, `datapack` folder and all three files from `ffmpeg-n4.4-latest-win64-gpl-4.4` folder there.
 ATTENTION!
 YOU NEED TO MOVE THE FILE **FROM** FOLDER, NOT THE FOLDER ITSELF.

 ### Mod Creation Process